 We pay attention to what typical consumers and top-level athletes want, what researchers regard as important, and what other supplement companies miss.
 Here’s the list of what we pay attention to:

 Does the supplement use natural nitrates from plant extracts, or does it contain “sodium nitrate”?
 Sodium nitrate is the chief culprit in what makes processed meat cause cancer.
 Natural nitrites from veggies come with high potassium levels, a large dose of antioxidants, and positive phytochemicals (plant chemicals).
+Regardless if you use L-Arginine Vs Beetroot both of them can frequently be spiked with artificial nitrates.

 Sugar is the fuel your body uses to power the work your do, but that doesn’t mean that eating more equals having more energy.
 Your body generates long-lasting, clean energy when it’s breaking down more complex fuel sources that are combined with antioxidants and the building blocks to build up your muscles and tissues.